-Today this remains an absolutely beautiful part of Ontario and the schoolhouse itself is located very close to the water and would have been a great place for learning (although it is a 45-minute trek from Bluevale and likely would have taken even longer in the mid-1800s).
+Today this remains an absolutely beautiful part of Ontario and the schoolhouse itself is located very close to the water and would have been a great place for learning (a distance that would have taken some time to cover in the mid-1800s).

 Pictured below and located next to the schoolhouse in Goderich, Ontario is a relocated log cabin — originally built in 1875.
 This is indicative of housing in the area when Elias Disney was 16 years of age.
 This house was built in Turnburry Township, which is just minutes from where Elias Disney was born and grew up in Bluevale.
 The cabin was constructed from local native woods of Huron County (hemlock, pine, cedar and basswood).

 Both Bluevale and Goderich are warm, friendly and welcoming communities.
 Bluevale remains a very small and private Hamlet, but it still reflects the old world charm and friendly residents that probably attracted the Disney family to the area back in the 1800s.

 Elias Disney’s memory lives on today at Disney California Adventure Park at Disneyland Resort in Anaheim, California, where an upscale boutique “Elias & Co.” bears his name in a fitting manner.